deltazero-cz/sisymon/README.md

-services=("ssh" "apache2" "mysql" "ntp")      # list of services to monitor storage=("/", "/home")                        # list of mount paths to monitor raid=("md0")                                  # list of mdadm raids
+services=("ssh" "apache2" "mysql" "ntp")      # list of services to monitor storage=("/", "/home")                        # list of mount paths to monitor raid=("md0")                                  # list of mdadm raids custom=("check.tunnel.open.sh")               # list of custom scripts to run in your 'custom' directory
 ```

 ## Example use